-Lee Caine said he started working at what was, at the time, the only liquor store in Calhoun County.
-It was on the corner of Eighth and Noble streets in 1962, one year after the city had legalized alcohol sales.
+Lee Caine said he started working at what was, at the time, the only liquor store in Calhoun County on the corner of Eighth and Noble streets in 1962, one year after the city had legalized alcohol sales.

 “Every day, people would line up, outside even,” Caine said.
 “They’d come from Pell City, Talladega, Heflin, all over.
 You had to, or deal with the bootleggers.”